crate/cloud-tutorials/docs/edge/monitoring.rst

 ---------------------------------

 At this point, you should be able to access the Grafana UI.
-After logging in, it is necessary to add a new data source Prometheus.
-To add a data source, choose the ``Configuration -> Data sources`` in the left-hand menu:
+After logging in, it is necessary to add Prometheus as a data source, by navigating to the ``Configuration -> Data sources`` in the left-hand menu:

 .. image:: ../_assets/img/edge-monitoring-grafana-menu.png